glennmckechnie/weewx-wxobs/README.md

    sudo /etc/init.d/weewx start
    </pre>

+8. Upgrading

+   You can use the steps from above:- step 7. to uninstall, followed by step 2. to install - to upgrade using a newly downloaded  file.

+   That is the safest and surest way of making sure everything gets updated.

+   If you wish to, you can save copies of the existing files by renaming them to something unique - eg:- append .last to the end of the filename.

+    Anytime you use wee_extension, weewx will always need to be restarted for any changes to take affect

+   With wewwx restarted you can then, in the vast majority of cases, make changes to a weewx skin.conf file as those changes will be re-read and actioned on the next report cycle (equivalent to your archive interval timing).

+   If the skin.conf file suggests uncommenting or altering a variable , it's safe to assume that the next report run will act on that change.

+   A xxx.tmpl or xxx.inc file can also be edited and re-saved while weewx is running.
+The results of that change will be available after the next report cycle has run.

+   Any other file will require a restart of weewx to take affect, in particular any xxx.py file.

+   If in doubt, restart weewx.

 __Note:__  If you are using the seasons skin. datepicker.js doesn't (didn't) play well with the seasons javascript file (seasons.js) when you are using the widget side menus.
 The toggle feature on the #includes was disrupted and didn't behave as it should.
 I've edited datepicker.js and removed __window.onload=null;__ from the  _function onDOMReady_

 Nothing seems to have broken (for me).
 It fixed the problem but I'm not knowledgable enough to know what side-effects I've invoked.
 YMMV.
 Expert knowledge and/or fixes welcomed.